 Dooring Law in California

-According to California law, the onus is on those in the vehicle to avoid dooring accidents.
-No one on the side of moving traffic can open the door unless they can do so reasonably safely.
+According to California law (state law), the onus is on those in the vehicle to avoid dooring accidents.
+No person on the side of moving traffic can open the door unless they can do so reasonably safely.
 Car doors should only be opened long enough to safely unload passengers.

 Dooring Accident Lawsuits